Questions and Answers

 The six-week BCT program tests your mental and physical abilities and helps you make the transition from civilian to military life.
 You’ll develop alertness, physical endurance, emotional stability, self-reliance and individual initiative.
 You’ll be subjected to rigorous discipline, attention to detail and punctuality.
 This training lays the foundation to become leaders of character—which is why you’re here.

 BCT consists of two phases, both administered by upper-class cadets with commissioned and noncommissioned officers serving as advisors.
-The program is supervised by the Commandant of Cadets, who is an Air Force Brigadier General.
 The first phase of BCT (1st BCT or “First Beast”) takes place in the cadet area and is devoted to military orientation programs.
 Emphasis is placed on learning basic military skills and responsibilities, improving physical conditioning, and adapting to teamwork through competitive sports.
 The second phase of BCT (2nd BCT or “Second Beast”) consists primarily of field training activities conducted at the Jacks Valley encampment site, five miles north of the cadet area.
-You’ll march to the campsite, erect a tent city, and live there for 18 days while in training.
+You’ll march to the campsite, erect a tent city, and live there for 12 days while in training.
 These activities expand your military orientation, teach you weapons skills, and develop your physical and mental confidence through challenging obstacles.
 This training demands the utmost in stamina, determination and resourcefulness.
 More specific information on BCT is contained in the brochure, “The Academy Experience,” which we provide to candidates selected for admission.

 The cadet appointee kit includes specific instructions on physical preparation by the director of athletics.
 You should follow the instructions by establishing a daily aerobic workout of 30 minutes, without overtaxing or straining yourself.
 The Cadet Fourth-Class Council has also prepared the following advice: “Looking back on how we could have better prepared ourselves for entrance to the Academy, physical conditioning stands out first of all.
 The everyday strenuous conditioning activities can become discouraging and tiring if you’re not in shape.
 If you can accomplish the 30 minute daily workout, which includes running at least two miles and performing the other aerobic activities, you should be prepared for the physical demands that will be placed upon you.
 However, if you have not met all of the recommended standards before arrival, you will have the opportunity to increase your physical abilities in order to keep pace with your classmates.”
 Blisters and tendonitis are problems experienced frequently by basic cadets.
 It is very important that your shoes and combat boots are properly fitted to provide comfort.